Join our network. Make change happen.

 USING DATA FOR POLICY: A MANUAL FOR C40 CITIES

 This manual provides guidance and best practices on how to use data for developing and implementing policy on building energy efficiency.
-The primary audience for this manual are the C40 cities in the Private Building Efficiency (PBE) network and the Municipal Building Efficiency (MBE) network.
+The primary audience for this manual are the C40

 Policy Group(s):